sagittaracc/suql/README.md

 $consumption->save();
 ```

-it is also a frontend framework which lets you do everything what modern frontend frameworks can do.
+On the frontend side this lets you do everything what modern frontend frameworks can do.

 <pre>
 div(@app)
     label